 About this release

-- Respite care, rather than treatment, was the main reason that people with learning disabilities were admitted to psychiatric hospitals between 2014/15 and 2019/20 (over six out of ten admissions).
+- Respite care, rather than treatment, was the main reason that people with learning disabilities were admitted to psychiatric hospitals between 2015/16 and 2020/21 (just under six out of ten admissions).

-- 72% of the discharges from the Learning Disability specialty between 2014/15 and 2019/20 were in the under 25 age group; the number of discharges then tails off sharply as age increases.
+- 70.4% of the discharges from the Learning Disability specialty between 2015/16 and 2020/21 were for people in the under 25 age group; the number of discharges then reduces sharply as age increases.

-- In the period 2014/15 - 2019/20, people with a learning disability who lived in the most deprived areas were 2.7 times more likely to experience an episode of inpatient care in the Learning Disability specialty compared to those living in the least deprived areas.
+- In the period 2015/16 to 2020/21, people with a learning disability who lived in the most deprived areas were 2.9 times more likely to experience an episode of inpatient care in the Learning Disability specialty compared to those living in the least deprived areas.

 This publication relates to learning disability patients receiving inpatient care in mental health (psychiatric) hospitals.
-This information was previously published within the Hospital inpatient care of people with mental health problems in Scotland report (external website), but then became a standalone publication (external website) in December 2019, accompanied by open data.
+This information was previously published within the Hospital inpatient care of people with mental health problems in Scotland report, but then became a standalone publication in December 2019, accompanied by open data.

 For related topics, please see the mental health section of the Data and Intelligence website (external website).

 Further releases of this publication are subject to a forthcoming consultation.

 If you have an enquiry relating to this publication, please email email@example.com.